 As the bearer of bad news, the “good ol’ days” are over.
 They have been for years.

-2018 is quickly approaching, and with that comes a new time for a fresh start; a new strategy.
+The new year is here, and with that comes a new time for a fresh start; a new strategy.
 It’s no longer enough to stand idly by, putting all your marketing dollars towards direct mail (or brochures), hoping for a decent response.
 This is a new age.
 It’s time for a new beginning.

 We compiled a short list of some top marketing strategies to target this new year that won’t break your bank, seize your willpower, or leave you with no time for your clients.